Nyhavn 45: Christiansen family

+1880 census

+The property was home to 21 residents at the 1880 census.
+Heimand Theodor Christiansen, a businessman, (grosserer), resided on the ground floor with his housekeeper.
+Theodor Green, another businessman (grosserer), resided on the first floor with his wife Anna Green (née Hansen), a female cook and a nanny.
+Herman David Lassen, another businessman (grosserer), resided on the second floor with his wife Anna Margrethe Lassen, his sister H???
+Augusta Lassen and one maid.
+Thorkild Møller, a grocer (urtelræmmer), resided on the third floor (and the garret) with his wife Anna Marie Møller née Jensen, their three children (aged zero to two), one male servant, one maid and two apprentices.

 Architecture

-Nyhavn 45 was originally constructed with two storeys over a walk-out basement, in brick towards the street and with timber framing towards the yard..
+Nyhavn 45 was originally constructed with two storeys over a walk-out basement, in brick towards the street and with timber framing towards the yard.
 The facade was then crowned by a two-bay wall dormer.
 The third storey was added in 1794.
 A warehouse was constructed on its rear in 1801.
-A six-bay side wing was constructed in 1794 along the eastern side of a central courtyard, attaching the two older buildings to each other.
+A six-bay side wing was constructed in 1794 along the eastern side of a narrow, central courtyard, attaching the two older buildings to each other.
+The front wing and the side wing are physically integrated via an outwardly curved corner bay.
+The yard is separated from that of Nyhavn 43 by a wall.

 The four-bay-wide facade is plastered and ochre-painted with white-painted windows and a white-painted cornice.
-The gateway in the wide bay furthest to the left is painted and the basement entrance in the third bay are both blue-painted.
-The Mansard roof features two dormer windows towards the street.
-The yardside of all three wings are rendered yellow.
+The gateway in the extra wide bay furthest to the left and the basement entrance in the third bay are both blue-painted.
+The mansard roof features two dormer windows towards the street.
+The yard side of all three wings are rendered yellow.
 The side wing is topped by a monopitched roof.
 The facade of the former warehouse on the rear is crowned by a wall dormer.